For decks, I recommend avoiding paint and opaque stain. I don’t like them as an option.

 Spray that puppy?

 Spray painting a deck is many times faster than rolling or brushing, but you have to consider the damage overspray stain will do.
-You have to be very careful and move all cars in
+You have to be very careful and move all the cars around.

 - The best non-commercial paint sprayer today is hands down the Graco Pro 210 ES.
 It’s pricey but will last a lifetime with proper care

 - The budget choice is the Wagner Flexio 590.
 It has a very reasonable price for what you get.

 Airless spray tips wear out after many hours of use, and if you buy a well-known brand, like Graco and Wagner, you can easily find tips easily.

 Some keys to spray painting a deck: